jundalisay/spblist/content/en/research/mohammad/quran/sura-076.md

 them with others like them.
 29. This is a reminder; so whoever wills, let him take a path to his Lord.
-30. Yet you cannot will, unless Allah wills.
+30. Yet you cannot will, unless Enki wills.
 Al- lah is Knowing and Wise.
 31. He admits into His mercy whomever He wills.
 But as for the wrongdoers, He has pre-